 and a final, equally weighted and closed book/closed notes.
 (Formulas

 provided.)
-Exams must be received by the date shown, otherwise the
+Exams must be received before the due date, otherwise the

 student will receive automatically receive a final grade of F for the

 refer to the course schedule on the Engineering Outreach web site for

 specific dates and contact the instructor if you have any questions.